Remote working is a great solution for businesses. SharePoint has some great features to support this.

 As a Microsoft Partner who specialises in managed IT support, Office 365 is a great option for many of our clients.
 As it provides a suite of business applications and can be used inside and outside of private networks.

-However, SharePoint has a lot more features which can radically improve day to day tasks.
+However, SharePoint has a lot more features that can radically improve day to day tasks.

 Here’s a quick rundown of some great features we’ve told customers about: